tonioloewald/Foldermark/nodejs/READ ME.md

 * Easily extensible via *Javascript* plugins
 * Does not require a database
 * All content is served *statically*
+* Streaming (nodejs) all content is automagically streamed where appropriate
 * **TODO**: **Edit your site online** effortlessly (even on mobile devices)
 * **TODO**: inheritance

 Core Concepts
 -------------

-Every web page is served as the same page ("effectively index.html") but with a different anchor (e.g. #this/that/the-other).
+Every web page is served as the same page ("effectively index.html") but with a different internal URL.
+Once a page is loaded, content is loaded via AJAX and the browser history is updated in code (so history should Just Work).

-The app considers the urls http://site.com/foo/bar (conventional) and http://site.com#foo/bar (hashtag style) to be equivalent.
-The advantage of #foo/bar is that the app behaves as a single page app, only loading the basic page structure and javascript code once.
-Which url style the application generates internally as links is a configuration option -- the default is hashtag style.

-**The anchor is translated into an AJAX call** (e.g. "http://siteroot.com/?p=this/that/the-other").

-**The AJAX call returns a JSON manifest of the page content**.
+**The site URL is requested as fm.json inside the page directory** (e.g. "/foo/bar/" is requested as "/foo/bar/fm.json").

+**fm.json comprises an array of parts of the page**.
 The page then renders the content on the client-side.

-    {
-        title: <string>
-        parts: [
+    [
-            <string>, … // urls of page (folder) content other than sub-pages
+        <string>, // e.g. "/foo/bar/image.png"
+        …
     ]
-    }

-The page also (once) makes a call requesting the **site manifest**.
-The page uses this manifest to render navigation links.
+The page also (once) makes a call requesting the **site map** (/site/root/fm-sitmap.json).
+The page uses this to render navigation links.

     {
         site_name: <string>,